 So, Is It Worth It?

 Overall, the Switch is well worth the $300 purchase if you like all the games available.
-If you’re just a Nintendofile, or just like one genre of a game then you should stay away.
+If you’re just a Nintendofile or just like one genre of a game then you should stay away.
 This is a great system that is revolutionary in its own right that takes a traditional home console and takes it on the go, but with the usual sacrifices that Nintendo is willing to make.
-It’s not very powerful (for a home console), the Joy-Cons are cumbersome to configure, the battery life isn’t too great, and the graphical difference between docked and undocked various way too much and needs to be ironed out.
-There’s also the lack of games to mention that has been an issue since the Wii.
+It’s not very powerful (for a home console), the Joy-Cons are cumbersome to configure, the battery life isn’t too great, and the graphical difference between docked and undocked varies way too much and needs to be ironed out.
+There’s also the lack of games mentioned which has been an issue since the Wii.
 The ones that are available are fantastic, there aren’t a lot of games that are downright awful on this system, with Nintendo’s own games being some of the best games in years, period.

 To Nintendo’s credit, people are giving this system a harder time than it deserves.
 The Wii U deserved all the backlash it got, it was a terrible console, that was terribly marketed and executed.
 The Switch is actually trying to be something completely new with some of Nintendo’s past, and best, ideas at play.
-With the support of more third party developers (as we’re seeing as the year comes to a close) Nintendo could be back on track as the best video game company out there.
+With the support of more third-party developers (as we’re seeing as the year comes to a close) Nintendo could be back on track as the best video game company out there.
 Only time will tell, but they don’t have long.